DoSomething/rogue/README.md

 ### Contributing

-Fork and clone this repository, and [add it to your Homestead](https://github.com/DoSomething/communal-docs/blob/master/Homestead/readme.md).
+Clone this repository, and [add it to your Homestead](https://github.com/DoSomething/communal-docs/blob/master/Homestead/readme.md).

 ```sh
 # Install dependencies: